eddmash/powerorm/README.md

  - Provides database interaction methods

  # Credits
- I have used the following frameworks as a guiding hand, and in most cases i have replicated Django framework how has approached a problem, and in some cases i have borrowed some source code :
+ I have used the following frameworks as a guiding hand, and in most cases i have replicated how Django framework has approached a problem, and in some cases i have borrowed some source code :

- In order of importance:
  - Django framework
  - FuelPHP framework
  - Yii2 framework